 Every new month comes with the opportunity to freshen things up at your salon.
-Consider creating a new monthly special at your every month.
+Consider creating a new monthly special at your salon every month.
 It doesn’t have to be anything crazy, the point here is just to generate a little buzz, and give clients something to be excited about.
-Try something like $5 of your next cut during the month of November, or 10% off your first blowout in December.
+Try something like $5 of your next cut during the month of February, or 10% off your first blowout in March.
 Remember — these don't have to be anything crazy, just something for clients to appreciate.
 A little buzz can go a long way in terms of attracting more clients to your salon.

 11).
 Offer New Product Bundles